nemild/hack-the-media/README.md

 >
 >Jim Cramer: "There's a market for it and you give it to them ...
 I too like you want to have a successful show ...I'm trying to bring in younger people who really don't want to hear about the stuff ..." ([link](http://www.cc.com/video-clips/rfag2r/the-daily-show-with-jon-stewart-exclusive---jim-cramer-extended-interview-pt--2))

 - **Selective facts are everywhere**: Selective facts are “true” facts that only tells us part of the story.
-Partisan news and social media algorithms give us the facts that confirm our beliefs and purposefully exclude important facts that give us the full picture (for more, see my [article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
+For example, some illegal immigrants have killed Americans, while others contribute positively.
+Partisan news and social media algorithms focus on the facts that confirm our beliefs and purposefully exclude important facts that give us the full picture (see my [article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
-	- *The newsworthiness of bad news*: When changes happen that have both positive effects and negative effects, the negative effects get greater journalist coverage and distribution in social media, leading to [sampling bias](https://en.wikipedia.org/wiki/Sampling_bias) for readers.
-(Examples: US federal government shutdown negatively impacts [Washington DC merchants/municipal government](https://www.nytimes.com/2019/01/09/us/government-shutdown-washington-dc-effect.html), BUT excludes savings for US taxpayers or increased business for merchants closer to idled worker homes; when interests rates go up, they don't only slow down the economy - BUT make house prices more affordable; when a global trade war happens, [certain domestic companies lose](https://www.nytimes.com/2018/11/28/magazine/trade-war-tariffs-small-business.html) - BUT other domestic companies may benefit)
+	- *The newsworthiness of bad news vs good news*: When changes happen that have both positive effects and negative effects, the negative effects get much greater coverage because it is more engaging and newsworthy.
+This is a form of [sampling bias](https://en.wikipedia.org/wiki/Sampling_bias)
+		- Examples: When interests rates go up, they don't only slow down the economy - BUT make house prices more affordable and reduce the risk of inflation; when a global trade war happens, [certain domestic companies lose](https://www.nytimes.com/2018/11/28/magazine/trade-war-tariffs-small-business.html) - BUT other domestic companies may benefit
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
 - **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see opposing political tribes).
 Newsfeed algorithms and friendship-based social graphs encode this bias based on the user choices they see.
 Journalists also create content to cater to this demand.
   - Chinua Achebe [citing an old proverb](https://www.theparisreview.org/interviews/1720/chinua-achebe-the-art-of-fiction-no-139-chinua-achebe): *Until the lions have their own historians, the history of the hunt will always glorify the hunter.*